The Los Vaqueros Watershed

-The Los Vaqueros Reservoir, seen from the Vista Grande Trail
+The Los Vaqueros Reservoir from the Vista Grande Trail

 The Los Vaqueros Watershed is a huge property in the Diablo foothills that’s mainly used for fishing and boating.
 It also has an extensive network of trails that are little-used, probably because of the $6 entrance fee ($4 for Contra Costa Water District ratepayers).